Larry Crane (guitarist): History

 As Mellencamp's guitarist, Crane contributed to twenty Billboard charted singles, including "Ain't Even Done with the Night", "Hurts So Good", "Jack and Diane", "Hand to Hold on To", "I Need a Lover", "Crumblin' Down", "Pink Houses", "Rain on the Scarecrow", "Small Town", "Lonely Ol' Night", "Rumbleseat", "R.O.C.K in the U.S.A.", "Paper in Fire", "Check It Out", "Cherry Bomb", "Martha Say", "Jackie Brown", and "Pop Singer".
 Though not often recognized as a songwriter, Crane did receive a co-writer credit for "Play Guitar" on the Uh-Huh album.

-After the release of Big Daddy, Crane left the Mellencamp band due to his impression that "he and his band mates were underpaid."
+After the release of Big Daddy, Crane left the Mellencamp band due to his impression that "he and his bandmates were underpaid."
 Since leaving the band, Crane has launched a solo career.
-During his thirty-plus year career, he has also toured and recorded with several other influential musicians, including John Prine, Steve Earle, Bonnie Raitt, Rosanne Cash, Carl Perkins, James McMurtry, Mitch Ryder, Lou Reed, and John Fogerty.
+During his 30-plus year career, he has also toured and recorded with several other influential musicians, including John Prine, Steve Earle, Bonnie Raitt, Rosanne Cash, Carl Perkins, James McMurtry, Mitch Ryder, Lou Reed and John Fogerty.
 He has also collaborated with producer Bob Johnston.
+Larry announced his retirement from music on Oct 8, 2017 on Facebook.